Introduction

 Benefits of Coaching For Mental Health Problems in Teens:

-Goal-Oriented: Coaching helps teenagers identify their goals and create actionable plans and build the skills and strategies to move forward towards their goals
+Goal-Oriented: Coaching helps teenagers identify their goals and create actionable plans and build the skills and strategies to move forward towards their goals.

 Coaching can be a valuable addition to the support system for teenagers, complementing other forms of mental health support.
-To find out more about Coaching access our free Introduction to Coach Training Course.
+To find out more about Coaching you can access our free Introduction to Coach Training Course.

 Conclusion